Development Coach Award

 - Have at least 12 months of personal climbing experience

-- Have attended a Foundation Coach training (or have Accredited Prior Learning approved by Mountain Training)
+- Have attended a Foundation Coach training (or have your prior learning accredited by Mountain Training)

 - Hold a Climbing Wall Award (or higher level of Award)

 If you can tick all of the above boxes, here's what to do next:

 In order to register successfully you must be a member of a mountaineering council (the British Mountaineering Council, Mountaineering Council of Scotland or Mountaineering Ireland).

 - Log in to your account on the Candidate Management System